 His congressional district spanned the suburban and rural areas surrounding Buffalo and Rochester, along the shores of Lakes Erie and Ontario, and through the Finger Lakes to Auburn near Syracuse.

-Mr. Paxon serves on the Board of Directors of the Delaware North Companies, a global leader in hospitality and food services.
+Mr. Paxon served on the Board of Directors of the Delaware North Companies, a global leader in hospitality and food services.